Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 ## **Lesson Overview**

-**Learning Objectives**: Students will gain foundational knowledge of SQL databases using Postgres.
-They will understand the basic purpose and attributes of SQL databases.
-They will learn the SQL language, including SELECT, INSERT, UPDATE, and other standard SQL verbs.
-They will understand JOINs and transactions, primary and foreign keys, associations, and table constraints.
-They will learn how to create tables with schemas.
-This is a generalized introduction to SQL, so no Object Relational Mapper (ORM) will be used.
-In this lesson, the focus is on SQL itself, so there will be no JavaScript code developed.

 **Topics**:

 1. Introduction to SQL: What SQL is, why relational databases matter, and how constraints, associations, and transactions work.